ibm-js/delite/docs/index.md

 layout: doc
 ---

-Delite aims to provide a widget infrastructure that fits future standards but is possible to use on all modern browsers without performance concerns.
+Delite provides a widget infrastructure that fits future standards but is possible to use on all modern browsers without performance concerns.

 Specifically, it's based on the following concepts: